-In Redis Enterprise Software , the location of master and slave shards on the cluster nodes can impact the database and node performance.
-Master shards and their corresponding slave shards are always placed on separate nodes for data resiliency.
+In Redis Enterprise Software , the location of master and replica shards on the cluster nodes can impact the database and node performance.
+Master shards and their corresponding replica shards are always placed on separate nodes for data resiliency.
 The shard placement policy helps to maintain optimal performance and resiliency.

 In addition to the shard placement policy, considerations that determine shard placement are:

 - Available persistence and Redis on Flash (RoF) storage

 - Rack awareness